 The Disability Tax Credit (DTC) is a Canadian tax law aimed at helping tax paying disabled Canadians, their families or supporters deal with the various financial implications and medical expenses of having a disability or a substantial impairment.
 Even though the Disability Tax Credit initiative has been available since 1988, it is still under-utilized and often misunderstood by most Canadians and their medical practitioners.
-Once approved for the DTC, you will be able to receive the refund you are deemed eligible for; as well as access to different governmental and provincial benefit programs, such as the Registered Disability Saving Plan (RDSP).
+Once approved for the DTC, you will be able to receive the refund you are deemed eligible for, as well as an additional Child Disability Tax Benefit if your child is the one eligible; as well as access to different governmental and provincial benefit programs, such as the Registered Disability Saving Plan (RDSP).
 For the above reasons, we have revamped our 2017 Ultimate Disability Tax Credit Guide, with new and detailed information and answers to most common questions regarding this initiative.

 Table of Contents

 - Disability Tax Credit Definition

 - How Was The Disability Tax Credit Established?